JADES: Rest-frame UV-to-NIR Size Evolution of Massive Quiescent Galaxies from Redshift z=5 to z=0.5: Sample Selection

 \section{Sample Selection}

 As the JADES program is still ongoing, the motivation of this work is {\it not} to test, improve or develop selection methods to build a complete demographic picture of quiescent galaxy populations across a wide dynamic range of stellar mass.
 Instead, we focus this paper only on the population of massive quiescent galaxies with stellar masses $M_*>10^{10}M_\sun$.
-Because existing HST surveys are remarkably complete at this stellar-mass range ($>90\%$ complete, \citealt{Guo2013,Ji2018}), our strategy is to make full use of the power of those legacy surveys in GOODS-South to first select candidate galaxies using methods that have been extensively tested in literature, and then refine the selected galaxies using SED fitting with our new JWST data.
+Because existing HST surveys are remarkably complete at this stellar-mass range ($>90\%$ complete, \citealt{Guo2013,Ji2018}, a detailed discussion regarding sample completeness can be found in Section \ref{sec:final_sample}), our strategy is to make full use of the power of those legacy surveys in GOODS-South to first select candidate galaxies using methods that have been extensively tested in literature, and then refine the selected galaxies using SED fitting with our new JWST data.